learn-co-curriculum/css-column-structure-using-floats/README.md

 `clear: both;`

 Clear both tells the element to clear past the height of anything floating to the left or the right.
+See the code example on clearing provided in the resource links at the bottom of this lesson.

 ### Clearfix